SEARCH

 Introduction

-Tena is the quintessential South American jungle town, the kind of place you expect to run in to Indiana Jones stocking up on supplies before setting out in search of a lost city.
-Keep that image in your head because if you're in Tena that Indiana Jone's type is you and you're in for an adventure.
+Tena is the quintessential South American jungle town, the kind of place you expect to run into Indiana Jones stocking up on supplies before setting out in search of a lost city.
+Keep that image in your head because if you’re in Tena that Indiana Jones type is you, and you’re in for an adventure.
 Five hours southeast of Quito, Tena is the perfect launching point for a jungle trek, a spelunking expedition, or a rafting or kayaking trip down one of the countless rivers that pass through or by the city.

 History

 Once an important colonial trading post in the Amazon, Tena is now the commercial center and capital of the Napo Province.
-And though Tena is the commercial center of the Province, with a population of just over 13,000, it still operates like a small town and has retained much of its culture and traditional lifestyle.
+And though Tena is the commercial center of the province, with a population of just over 13,000, it still operates like a small town and has retained much of its culture and traditional lifestyle.

 Climate